MesserLab/SLiM-Extras/installation/Windows10Installation.md

 7) Copy this information into the "VcXsrv Flags:" text field:
 	`-nowgl -compositewm -multiwindow -clipboard -primary`

+	a) Make the new profile the _active profile_ by opening the XServer Profiles menu as in Step 5 and selecting the new profile.

 <h3>Install SLiMgui</h3>

 1) Update Debian in the Debian terminal window opened in _Step 3-a_: